-Adding some extra steps to your day is a great way to lose weight, and it doesn't have to be running; walking is an effective way to shed pounds, especially if you're just starting out.
+Adding extra steps to your day is a great way to lose weight, and it doesn't have to be running; walking is an effective way to shed pounds, especially if you're just starting out.
 (It gets bonus points for being super accessible and easy on the joints!)
 That brings us to the next question: exactly how much should you be walking if weight loss is the goal?
 With as much as you hear about the magic 30-minutes-a-day number, we decided it was time to settle things once and for all.
 Is 30 minutes of walking really enough?
 POPSUGAR tapped two experts to find out.

 You Can Lose Weight Walking 30 Minutes a Day

 "You can absolutely see weight-loss results from walking 30 minutes a day," said Tom Holland, MS, CSCS, an exercise physiologist, marathoner, and fitness adviser for Bowflex.
-A 30-minute walk can burn around 150-200 calories, he told POPSUGAR, depending on factors like your speed and bodyweight.
+A 30-minute walk can burn around 150-200 calories, he said, depending on factors like your speed and bodyweight.
 (Try using an exercise tracker if you want an estimate of the calories you can burn on a walk.)
 Gold's Gym certified personal trainer and Gold's AMP coach Jackie Vick, NCSF, added that some of those calories burned will come from fat, which is even better news if you really want to see results.

 - Add in short power intervals.
 A few faster steps can make a big difference for weight loss.
-Jackie recommended speeding up to a brisker pace for one-minute intervals, then slowing down for 30-40 seconds, and repeating for your full 30-minute walk.
+Vick recommended speeding up to a brisker pace for one-minute intervals, then slowing down for 30-40 seconds, and repeating for your full 30-minute walk.

 - Run a little bit, if you can.
-Adding short running intervals to your walk "can help tremendously" with weight loss, Tom said.
+Adding short running intervals to your walk "can help tremendously" with weight loss, Holland said.
 They don't need to be any longer than a minute (and can be as short as five to 10 seconds!) to make a big difference in the amount of calories you burn.

 How Much Should You Walk Per Week to Lose Weight?